 The Entrance Fee

 The entrance fee is 26 euros when bought from Lounge Pass..
 The prices may change so always check the latest price when purchasing.

 The Easiness to Find the Lounge

 C-Lounge is comfortable.
 It is clean and nicely decorated.
-There is a great view to the tarmac.
+There are great views of the tarmac from every floor.

-During our visit, the lounge was almost empty and that made it really peaceful.
+During our visits, the lounge has been almost empty and that has made it peaceful.
 With more customers, we guess that the lounge atmosphere will be different.

-In C-Lounge, there was a TV, flight information screen and comfortable chairs.
-The lounge does not have its own WiFi but you can connect to the airport's own network.
-Airport WiFi works well but you can use it only 1 hour free of charge.
+In C-Lounge, there are a TV, flight information screen and comfortable chairs.
+The lounge does not have Wi-Fi but you can connect to the airport's network.
+Airport Wi-Fi works well but you can use it for only 1 hour free of charge.